AgeOfWar/Botkit/README.md

 help  - shows an help message
 hello - says hello
 ```
-Adding this file into plugin data folder will update your bot commands when the plugin is enabled
+Adding this file into plugin data folder will update your bot commands when the plugin is enabled.